Asymptotic causal inference with observational studies trimmed by the estimated propensity scores: Notation

-The main question addressed in this article is how the estimated support affects the inference. \citet{crump2009dealing} ignored the uncertainty in estimating $\mathcal{O}$ and restricted inferences only for $\tau(\hat{\mathcal{O}})$ rather than $\tau(\mathcal{O})$.
-To make inference for $\tau(\mathcal{O})$, we need to take into account first the sampling variability in $\hat{\theta}$, which induces variability of the estimated set $\hat{\mathcal{O}}$ and second the sampling variability in $\hat{\tau}$ and $\hat{\tau}^{\mathrm{aug}}$.
+The main question addressed in this article is how the estimated support affects the inference.
+To study the asymptotic behaviors of $\hat{\tau}$ and $\hat{\tau}^{\mathrm{aug}}$, we need to take into account of first the sampling variability in $\hat{\theta}$, which induces variability of the estimated set $\hat{\mathcal{O}}$ and second the sampling variability in $\hat{\tau}$ and $\hat{\tau}^{\mathrm{aug}}$.
 We can not directly apply conventional asymptotic linearization methods because the weight function (\ref{eq:indicator weight}) is non-smooth.
-To avoid this difficulty, we consider a smooth weight function
+To avoid this difficulty, we consider a smoothed version of the weight function

-where $\Phi_{\epsilon}(z)$ is a normal cumulative distribution with mean zero and variance $\epsilon^{2}$.
-The normal distribution is can be changed to any distribution as long as it is differentiable and its variance increases with $\epsilon$.
-See Figure 1 for a visualization of different weight functions.
-As $\epsilon\rightarrow0$, the smooth weight function (\ref{eq:smooth weight}) converges to the indicator weight function (\ref{eq:indicator weight}).
-Both the smooth and indicator weight functions include units with non-extreme propensity scores with probability $1$.
-In contrast, another smooth weight function, the overlap weight function $\omega\{e(X)\}=e(X)\{1-e(X)\}$ recently proposed by \citet{li2016balancing}, overweighs units with propensity scores close to $0.5$ and thus does not target $\tau(\mathcal{O})$.
+where $\Phi_{\epsilon}(z)$ is a normal cumulative distribution with mean zero and variance $\epsilon$.
+The new weight function imposes a soft threshold, instead of a hard threshold which results in weights either zero or one, for the estimated propensity scores close to $\alpha$ and $1-\alpha$.
+An important issue regarding this weight function is the choice of $\epsilon$.
+As $\epsilon\rightarrow0$, the smooth weight function (\ref{eq:smooth weight}) coverages to the indicator weight function (\ref{eq:indicator weight}); see Figure S1 in the Supplementary Material for visualization of the weight functions.
+Therefore, for small $\epsilon$, the behaviors of the estimators (\ref{eq:estimator1}) and (\ref{eq:estimator2}) with the smooth weight function (\ref{eq:smooth weight}) are similar to those with the indicator weight function (\ref{eq:indicator weight}).
+We derive the asymptotic results for the smoothed estimators.